wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-setassecuritymessage.md

 * `iotHubMessageHandle` Handle to the message.

 ## Return Value
-Returns IOTHUB_MESSAGE_OK if the Security Message was set successfully or an error code otherwise.
+Returns IOTHUB_MESSAGE_OK if the security message was set successfully or an error code otherwise.